+That said, if you are looking to drive outisde of the city, there are some incredible road trips to be had.
 If you find a reliable place to rent a car, and you’re in Marrakesh, you should head out for a road trip on the Tizi N Tichka Pass – it’s mostly empty and is an amazing way to see the countryside.

 Is Uber safe in Morocco?